Salarkhan-9/Simple-Calculator/README.md

 # Simple-Calculator
+This is A simple Calculator - which can perfomr Arithmetic operations

+# Installation
-#install Live Server extension in VS code, click Go Live in bottom right .
+Install Live Server extension in VS code, click Go Live in bottom right .

+# Languages